Kumu Hina: Reception and release

 Kumu Hina won the Documentary Jury award at the Frameline Film Festival and the Audience Award as the most popular documentary among voting viewers for the 2014–2015 season of Independent Lens.
 In 2016, the film won Outstanding Documentary from the GLAAD Media Awards.

 Filmmaker magazine called the film "a stunning eye-opener", while Indiewire considered it "incredibly poignant and moving", and YES! magazine commended the film for "lifting the veil on the misunderstood and marginalized experience of 'other' gendered individuals whose identity cannot be defined by the broad strokes of contemporary Western categorization".
+The film has been termed "revolutionary" for its portrayal of "relationships and aspects of gender identity considered taboo and unmentionable in American society," and is considered to be an important contributor to the normalization of the māhū in mainstream media.